jsotiro/docker-multiscan/README.md

 5. **define a new scanner**

 ## Known issues
-###1.
-Currently, when you first open the generated spreadsheet, excel prompts you to repair the workbook.
-This relates to the generated Urls, and the issue is being investigated.
+1. Currently, when you first open the generated spreadsheet, excel prompts you to repair the workbook.
+2. Error handling needs improvement.

+Issue #1 relates to the generated Urls, and the issue is being investigated.
 Until a fix is submitted, just say yes

 ![repair prompt](images/xl-repair-prompt-s.png)